Information and advice for Ukrainians

 - English: Scotland for Ukrainians: a guide for displaced people

-Hope for Justice has put together a live list of Important Information for Displaced People from Ukraine.
+Hope for Justice has put together a list of links and contacts here: Important Information for Displaced People from Ukraine.

 Need more help?